blekenbleu/Fake8/README.md

        ![](Arbiter.png)
 - `Arduino.DtrEnable = true;` is required [for C# to read from Arduino](https://forum.arduino.cc/t/serial-communication-with-c-program-serialdatareceivedeventhandler-doesnt-work/108564/3), but not for com0com.
 - Unable to restart Arduino sketch by toggling `Arduino.DtrEnable` and `Arduino.RtsEnable`.
-- Unable to get both COM ports working robustly in a single plugin.
+- Unable to get both COM ports working robustly in a single class.
+- Working example using delegate for data from C# Serial Port `DataReceived` thread to invoking thread.
 - SimHub Custom Serial device receiving (**Incoming serial data**) seems uniquely incompatible with `com0com`.

 ## Configure a [`com0com` virtual null modem](https://files.akeo.ie/blog/com0com.7z)